adamsanaglo/pulp_deb/docs/enghub/pmctool/index.md

 If you're outside the msazure org, select "Azure Artifacts in another orgazation" and enter "azure-feed://msazure/Compute-PMC@Release" as your feed.

-Now when you search for Python packages from upstream sources, you should see the pmc-cli package.
+After your Azure Artifacts feed has been set up, when you search for Python packages from upstream sources, you should see the pmc-cli package.
-Make sure that you do **not** use the 0.0 version from PyPI.

-## Installing the pmc client

-There are several different ways to install the client depending on where you want to install the pmc cli client.

-If you are using ADO pipelines, you can use [the PipAuthenticate task to authenticate and then download the pmc-cli client](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/pip-authenticate-v1).
+After you have set up your Azure Artifact feed, you can use [the PipAuthenticate task to authenticate and then download the pmc-cli client](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/pip-authenticate-v1).

+### Installing directly

+If you aren't using ADO, then you can install the pmc-cli directly.

-Alternatively, you can follow the [Azure Artifact instructions for setting up pip to use the Compute-PMC feed](https://msazure.visualstudio.com/One/_artifacts/feed/Compute-PMC/connect/pip) and then run `pip install pmc-cli`.
+One option is to follow the [Azure Artifact instructions for setting up pip to use the Compute-PMC feed](https://msazure.visualstudio.com/One/_artifacts/feed/Compute-PMC/connect/pip) and then run `pip install pmc-cli`.

-Lastly, you can simply install the pmc-cli with a single command but you will need [a personal access token](https://msazure.visualstudio.com/_usersSettings/tokens):
+Alternatively, you can simply install the pmc-cli with a single command but you will need [a personal access token](https://msazure.visualstudio.com/_usersSettings/tokens):

 ```bash